darshan-raul/Python-Package-for-CLI/README.rst

-This is a simple package to interact with th AWS with AWS services
+This is a simple package to interact with  AWS services

 * Free software: MIT license